dofun12/latencytester/README.md

-latencytester
+Ping to Chart
 =============

-LatencyTester
+The Ping to Chart

-Transform the ping command in chart
+Use the ping command to create a chart